-Picked at peak harvest, these beauties are as flavorful as they are colorful.
+Picked at peak harvest, these heirloom tomatoes are as flavorful as they are colorful.
 Sweet and juicy, they represent the innate goodness of fresh, locally-grown food.
 Farm to table, there’s nothing better.
 In many ways, ripe tomatoes celebrate the warm, fleeting days of summer.
 In essence, an heirloom tomato is an open-pollinated, non-hybrid tomato.
 The seeds are what make it an heirloom tomato.
 The seeds are passed down from season to season, cultivated by farmers.
 Typically, farmers reach for seeds from tomato plants that produced the best fruit.
 Heirloom tomatoes are also often open-pollinated — meaning, they are pollinated naturally: by birds, insects, wind, or human hands.

-Because these tomatoes are truly magnificent, they hardly need an accompaniment (or they quickly lose their integrity).
+Truly magnificent, these tomatoes hardly need an accompaniment.
+Simplicity is key.
 Straight off the cutting board, sprinkled with a pinch of flaky sea salt, they’re incredibly delicious.
-Without loosing the integrity of the tomatoes, I created a quick and basic honey mustard vinaigrette over the veg and topped the tomatoes with diced chives.
+Without loosing the integrity of the tomatoes, I created a quick and basic honey mustard vinaigrette.
+Along with a few chopped chives, this dish comes together in no time.
 I love eating this salad at room temperature, especially after the tomatoes have marinated in the vinaigrette for a few hours.

 Heirloom Tomato Salad with Honey Mustard Vinaigrette

 - 1 large heirloom tomato

 - 1/2 teaspoon sea salt